ckswilliams/modOpenREM/docs/charts.rst

 Charts
 ######

-Charts of the currently filtered data can now be shown for CT and radiographic data.
+Charts of the currently filtered data can be shown for CT and radiographic data.
 The user can configure which plots are shown using the ``Chart options`` on the CT and radiographic pages.